pvillela/rust-bench-diff/src/lib2-details.md

 **t-tests**

-The [`DiffOut`] struct has two sets of methods associated with t-tests:
-- The methods whose names include the string `welch` correspond to statistics associated with the Welch two-sample t-test for the difference between the means of the natural logarithms of the latencies of `f1` and `f2`.
+The [`DiffOut`] methods whose names include the string `welch` correspond to statistics associated with the Welch two-sample t-test for the difference between the means of the natural logarithms of the latencies of `f1` and `f2`.

-- The methods whose names include the string `student` correspond to statistics associated with the Student one-sample t-test for equality to 0 of the mean of the differences of the natural logarithms of the paired latencies of `f1` and `f2`.
+*Note: There are also [`DiffOut`] methods whose names include the string `student`.
+Those methods correspond to statistics associated with the Student one-sample t-test for equality to 0 of the mean of the differences of the natural logarithms of the paired latencies of `f1` and `f2`.
+Those methods have been deprecated as the results of further benchmark testing showed that they have substantially higher Type I error rates than the corresponding `welch` statistics.*
-- In benchmark tests (with typical large sample sizes) the Welch and Student variants produced roughly the same results in terms of Type I and Type II error rates, though the Student confidence intervals tended to be a little tighter.

 # Testing